 On this website, our 'Urban Places' maps and graphs include both 'Urban Areas' and Rural Centres' as defined by Statistics New Zealand (see below).
 Data on urban places provides a meaningful perspective on population change because most people can relate to these cities, towns and townships and comprehend what they represent.
 Urban places are natural spatial units that expand and retract with population change.
 Population data sets based on territorial and regional council boundaries hide the variation within these large spatial units.
 At a regional level, the decline of one town can be cancelled out by the growth of another, so the urban place perspective provides a more accurate spatial description of population change in New Zealand.

 New Zealand's Urban Areas are statistically defined areas without administrative or legal basis.
 They are hierarchically subdivided into main, secondary, and minor urban areas.
 Together they comprise the statistically defined ‘urban’ population of New Zealand.
+N.B.
+This classification changed in 2017 but does not affect our data to 2013.

 Main urban areas are very large urban areas centered on a city or major urban centre, with a minimum population of 30,000.
 Urban areas in the main conurbations have been further divided into urban zones, with each urban zone defined as a separate urban area.